senthilkumarm1901/myResume/resume_documents/resume_simple.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 - A ML Engineer <br>
-    - specialized in building production-grade NLP applications utilizing ML and DL techniques
+    - specialized in building production-grade NLP applications utilizing ML/DL techniques and Generative AI
 	- capable of co-developing ML applications by following robust coding practices
 	- who has extensively used state-of-the-art Transfer learning models
 - An aspiring software engineer who strives